webxos/macroslow/README.md

 ## MAML Protocol
 MACROSLOW 2048-AES introduces the MAML (Markdown as Medium Language) protocol, a novel markup language for encoding multimodal security data.
 It features:

--.MAML.ml Files: Structured, executable data containers validated with MAML schemas -Dual-Mode Encryption: 256-bit AES (lightweight, fast) and 512-bit AES (advanced, secure) with CRYSTALS-Dilithium signatures -OAuth2.0 Sync: JWT-based authentication via AWS Cognito -Reputation-Based Validation: Customizable token-based reputation system -Quantum-Resistant Security: Post-quantum cryptography with liboqs and Qiskit -Prompt Injection Defense: Semantic analysis and jailbreak detection
+# .MAML.ml Files: Structured, executable data containers validated with MAML schemas

+# Dual-Mode Encryption: 256-bit AES (lightweight, fast) and 512-bit AES (advanced, secure) with CRYSTALS-Dilithium signatures

+# OAuth2.0 Sync: JWT-based authentication via AWS Cognito

+# Reputation-Based Validation: Customizable token-based reputation system

+# Quantum-Resistant Security: Post-quantum cryptography with liboqs and Qiskit

+# Prompt Injection Defense: Semantic analysis and jailbreak detection

+# MORE INFO:

-    MAML (Markdown as Medium Language): A protocol that extends the Markdown (.md) format into a structured, executable container for agent-to-agent communication.
-    .maml.md: The official file extension for a MAML-compliant document.
+MAML (Markdown as Medium Language): A protocol that extends the Markdown (.md) format into a structured, executable container for agent-to-agent communication. .maml.md: The official file extension for a MAML-compliant document.
 MAML Gateway: A runtime server that validates, routes, and executes the instructions within a MAML file.
 MCP (Model Context Protocol): A protocol for tools and LLMs to communicate with external data sources.
 MAML is the ideal format for MCP servers to return rich, executable content.
 Front Matter: The mandatory YAML section at the top of a MAML file, enclosed by ---, containing machine-readable metadata.
 Content Body: The section of a MAML file after the front matter, using structured Markdown headers (##) to define content sections.
 Signed Execution Ticket: A cryptographic grant appended to a MAML file's History by a MAML Gateway, authorizing the execution of its code blocks.

 ## MACROSLOW